talfstad/fomments/README.md

 todo:

+SORT BY TOP, NEW, OLD

+- use real dates for date in comments

+- convert real date to visible date using moment

 . date of new comment is date, shows a to text version like facebook 'just now', '5 min', '10 min', 'an hour ago' else shows the date/time

 . sort by works newest, oldest, top. top shows users comments then other ones by likes

+PAGE COMMENTS

+PAGE REPLIES

 . show n more replies in this thread (3 default replies showing)